deleomike/CMPEN.351/README.md

 This class taught assembly on a simulated MIPS architecture.
 The Mars IDE can be downloaded [here](https://computerscience.missouristate.edu/mars-mips-simulator.htm)

+Typically the `submission.asm` file is the final lab.
+I don't have the lab instructions.

+I highly recommend checking out the [final project](https://github.com/deleomike/BattleShip-Assembly) I did, its a fascinating use of object orientated programming techniques in assembly.

 - Final Project
   - [Battleship Repo](https://github.com/deleomike/BattleShip-Assembly)
   - [Battleship written in Assembly (Submodule folder)](./src/battleship/)